 In the course of our valuation, we have made reference to the price-to-annual issuing amount multiples of the Comparable Companies.
 We have performed the valuation in accordance with the common practice in valuing prepaid card business.
 Also, we noted from the circular of China Innovationpay Group Limited (formerly known as SYSCAN Technology Holdings Limited) (8083.HK) dated 24 January 2011 that the consideration of the transaction was subject to adjustments after completion upon the satisfaction of certain targets in terms of (i) monetary amounts of prepaid cards issued, (ii) number of prepaid cards issued and (iii) aggregate transaction amounts executed under the prepaid cards issued.
-We are of the view that the market value of a prepaid cards.
+We are of the view that the market value of a prepaid card business entity is very much dependent on the issuing amount of prepaid cards.
 Hence, adopting price-to-annual issuing amount multiples of Comparable Companies in this valuation is considered appropriate and it is a common practice in valuing prepaid card business.